MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 > [!CAUTION]
 > Activating Azure Information Protection will also allow other applications, such as Microsoft Word or Microsoft Outlook, to protect content with AIP.
 Any onboarding control policy that's used to restrict Microsoft Edge sync will also restrict other applications from protecting content using AIP.

-To restrict sync to certain set of users, you can enable the [AIP onboarding control policy](/powershell/module/aipservice/set-aipserviceonboardingcontrolpolicy?preserve-view=true&view=azureipps) for those users.
-If sync still isn't available after all the necessary users are onboarded, ensure that the IPCv3Service is enabled using the [Get-AIPServiceIPCv3](/powershell/module/aipservice/get-aipserviceipcv3?preserve-view=true&view=azureipps) PowerShell cmdlet.
+You can enable the [AIP onboarding control policy](/powershell/module/aipservice/set-aipserviceonboardingcontrolpolicy?preserve-view=true&view=azureipps) to onboard a set of users for sync.
+If sync still isn't available after all the specified users are onboarded, ensure that the IPCv3Service is enabled using the [Get-AIPServiceIPCv3](/powershell/module/aipservice/get-aipserviceipcv3?preserve-view=true&view=azureipps) PowerShell cmdlet.

 ## Microsoft Edge and Enterprise State Roaming (ESR)